SapitoSucio/dirty-user-guides/guides/installing/custom-tittle.md

 	[1044] = "Sting Slayer",
 	[1045] = "Conqueror of Illusion",
 	[1046] = "King Maker"
-	[1500] = "Froggo Tester"
+	[1500] = "Froggy Testeru"
 }
 ```
 ??? info "Remember; TitleID it's one thing and AchievementID it's another thing..."
-	Here we declared our custom title with and ID of 1500, previously we declared the AchievementID of 250000, which will reward this "Froggo Tester" title
+	Here we declared our custom title with and ID of 1500, previously we declared the AchievementID of 250000, which will reward this "Froggy Testeru" title

 ## Server Side